elliottslaughter/task-bench-paper/reviews/response.md

 Any measure of efficiency can be used with METG.
 For example, a mesh-based application could use mesh cells processed per second (as a percentage of the highest throughput achieved with any problem size).
-We measured flops and memory bandwidth as peak performance with Task Bench as it gives us a straightforward measure that provides assurance that all implementations are configured correctly.
+We use peak performance as the measure of efficiency in Task Bench because it makes it straightforward to verify that all implementations are configured correctly.